canonical/juju-verify/README.md

 make test
 ```

-For functional tests some applications require the use of a VIP.
-Please ensure
+Functional tests require some applications to use a VIP.
+Please ensure the `OS_VIP00`
-you set the environment variable `OS_VIP00` to a suitable VIP address before
-running functional tests.
+environment variable is set to a suitable VIP address before running functional tests.

 ## Submit a bug